isosc/skel-core/README.md

 Requires Python 3, and the cheetah3 package.

 ## Installing skel
 Skel is arranged as an installable python package.
-Simply clone the github repository, navigate to the top-level directory, and use ```pip install .``` Depending on your python installation, you may also need to add the directory where skel puts executable scripts to you PATH.
+Simply clone the github repository, navigate to the top-level directory, and use ```pip install .``` Depending on your python installation, you may also need to add the directory where skel puts executable scripts to your PATH.

 ## Using skel
 Most uses of skel will involve the skel template command: